Tilburg: Tilburg City Museum

+The collection that Stadsmuseum Tilburg manages is part of Tilburg City Collection.
+In addition, it manages the Memory of Tilburg with more than 4400 stories.

-Parks and forests
+Parks and Forests

-A lot of parks and forests provide people from the Tilburg area with recreation.
-Leijpark and Reeshofpark are the largest among the parks in Tilburg.
+Parks and forests provide inhabitants from the Tilburg area with recreation.
+The Leijpark and Reeshofpark are the largest parks.
 Leijpark was famous for Festival Mundial and lies next to St. Elisabeth hospital and a monastery, the Cenakel.
 Reeshofpark was created in the late 1990s, including some restaurants opened in 2011.
 Some older parks include Wilhelminapark in Oud-Noord, are built on the square of the former herd place Veldhoven.
 Tilburg offers, in comparison to other top-ten cities in the Netherlands, the most forest area.
 In the municipality, Tilburg has the Wandelbos, a forest south of the similarly named neighbourhood in Tilburg-West, the Oude Warande, the Kaaistoep, a forest of 4.5 km2, and partially, Huis Ter Heide in the northwest of Tilburg, a 6.5 km2-sized natural redevelopment area.
 Out of the municipality, there's a national park called Loonse en Drunense Duinen which includes dunes of drift sand from the west coast.

 Sports

 The local football team is Willem II, named in remembrance of King William II.

 Tilburg Ten Miles is an annual road running competition held in Tilburg.

 Students' sports like rowing and hockey are popular as well.
 Tilburg hosts three field hockey clubs that play in top national leagues.

-Tilburg has an ice skating rink, including the 400 m speed skating rink Ireen Wüst IJsbaan.
+Tilburg has an ice skating rink, including the indoor 400 m speed skating rink Ireen Wüst IJsbaan.
 Within the speed skating rink there's an ice hockey field.
 The hockey team Tilburg Trappers dominated the Eredivisie (Dutch Premier League) for years before moving to the Oberliga, the third tier of ice hockey in Germany.

+In 2024 bandy was introduced, including the founding of a new club, Bandy Vereniging Tilburg.
+At the Women's Bandy World Championship in 2025, three players from Tilburg were part of the Dutch team.

+Attractions

+Tilburg is the closest major settlement to The Efteling, with the amusement park made famous by Python being located only 11km away from the city centre.
+A small fan owned miniature attraction called Mini Efteling can be found a short distance away from the actual park.
+Located within the city itself is Zoo De Oliemeulen, a small family run animal attraction housing over 1,000 different animals.